darco31/P2---JS-game/README.md

 ### Code

-* Code construct credit to The Code Institute and their informative and well laid out lessons.
+* Code construct credit to The Code Institute and their informative and well laid out lessons.[The Code Institute](https://www.the codeinstitute.com/)
-* Also credit to [W3 Schools](https://www.w3schools.com/), their lessons on tables and the Grid layout helped to further my understanding.
+* Also credit to [W3 Schools](https://www.w3schools.com/), their lessons oj Javascript helped in the code deign.[W3 Schools](https://www.w3schools.com/js/DEFAULT.asp)
 * Pictures and videos are from [Pexels](https://www.pexels.com/)

 ### Content